Polska wersja

 To fight overfitting we could go with typical ML solutions: we could add L1/L2 regularization or add some noise to the input data.

-But I have anoother idea!
+But I have another idea!
 We should remember that the historical games were mostly good - quite even Dota 2 games.
 Playing many games with same teams would probably lead to one team winning more often, but definitely not winning 100% of games.

 I fetched more data from the history to asses which games were "even" and, which were "clearly one-sided".